|

 Creating a new section or chapter with a new viewpoint character is perhaps the easiest option if the novel has been structured such that it regularly switches between several characters’ experiences, each narrated in a first or third-person-limited style.

+Let’s say it’s the first time Patty has entered the story but I plan to show the world through her eyes in future chapters and will deepen the reader’s engagement with her character in the process.
 And so, for now, we can switch from Alicia’s POV after she’s hit the floor and give Patty a section or chapter that introduces her to the reader and shows us the world through her eyes.
 Here’s how that scene might play out.

-A word of caution Those questions will need to be answered eventually.
+Those questions will need to be answered eventually.
 If they’re not – if out of the blue, we’ve been granted intimacy with Patty for the purpose of explaining what happened to Alicia only never to revisit her – the reader will be left feeling that there’s unfinished business, and that they’ve been party to a literary tool of convenience.
 That’s a contrivance and a manipulation, and will damage your story.
 Solution 2: Create a new section or chapter and switch narration style

 To avoid the convenience problem, you could adapt Solution 1 by pulling back and opting for an alternative narration style.